wherrera10/RxNav.jl/docs/src/index.md

 ## General Use Functions

 These functions are derived from the API, but are specialized and have been modified for ease of use.
-For example, the functions may take either a drug name or an NDC identifier as argument.
+For example, the functions may take either a drug name or an RxCUI identifier as argument.

 <br /><br />

 ####    rcui(name)

-Take a name of an NDC drug, return its rxcui as String.
+Take a name of a drug as String argument, return its RxCUI as String.
 <br /><br />

 ####    drugs(name)